spacetelescope/crds/documentation/certify_design.rst

     all _ <type> .tpn              (constraints on one type of all instruments)
     <instrument> _ <type> .tpn     (constraint on one instrument and type)

+For JWST,  the additional file classes permit generalization of constraints without added redundancy.
+PEDIGREE can defined once in all_all,  etc.

 Standard .tpn directives
 ------------------------

 Typical constraint directives result in a CRDS TpnInfo() object being defined in CRDS certify, which corresponds 1:1 to a CRDS Validator() object/subclass.
+The TpnInfo() is a bundle of constraint information, a Validator() is a class which checks the constraint defined by a TpnInfo.
 Ultimately the outcome of .tpn files is a list of TpnInfo() constraints to check, which are tuples of properties, interpreted via appropriate Validator() subclassses.

 Synthetic .tpn directives
 -------------------------